 Epoxy is classified as an adhesive and is a two-part system.
 That is, epoxy comes is two-parts – Part A is epoxy resin and Part B is the hardener.
 The two components of the epoxy paint are kept separate until just before use.
 When mixed together, these components undergo a chemical reaction that forms a nearly impenetrable bond to create an industrial strength floor which has a high abrasion resistance, has excellent bonding characteristics and is moisture resistant.

-Epoxy Floor Paint Preparation System
+Two Part Epoxy Floor Paint Preparation System

 The surface preparation and installation or application process can also be defined as a “system” as there are critical steps to follow to ensure your epoxy floor not only looks professionally installed, but is durable as well.